 Welcome to BioSoRo REU Site @ the University of Nevada, Reno

-Due to COVID 19 and POSSIBLE FUTURE restrictions on travel, campus operations and housing, there will exist an uncertainty on running our REU site in the summer of 2021.
-We will provide any updates using this website based on the information we received about the COVID 19 restrictions and changes in Spring 2021.
+Due to possible surges in COVID 19 cases, federal guidelines on domestic travel are still subject to change.
+We will provide any updates using this website based on the information we receive about COVID 19 restrictions and changes in Spring 2021.
 Stay safe and healthy in the meantime.